JohnGiorgi/mathematics-for-machine-learning/index.md

 ## Week 2: Vectors are objects that move around space

-In this module, we will look at the types operations we can do with vectors - finding the modulus or magnitude (size), angle between vectors (dot or inner product) and projections of one vector onto another.
+In this module, we will look at the types operations we can do with vectors - finding the modulus or magnitude (size), finding the angle between vectors (dot or inner product) and projecting one vector onto another.
 We can then examine how the entries describing a vector will depend on what vectors we use to define the axes - the basis.
 That will then let us determine whether a proposed set of basis vectors are what's called [**linearly independent**](http://www.wikiwand.com/en/Linear_independence).
 This will complete our examination of vectors, allowing us to move on to matrices and then start to solve linear algebra problems.

 _Learning Objectives_